thanh31596/instructions/ReadMe.md

 1. Add more carousel slides with automatic rotation
 2. Create a lightbox effect for gallery images
 3. Add filtering buttons for gallery categories
-4. Implement smooth scrolling navigation
-5. Add loading animations

-**For Struggling Students:**
-- Focus on completing Steps 1-4 (basic gallery grid)
-- Simplify carousel to just HTML structure
-- Use simpler hover effects (just color changes)

----

-## Common Troubleshooting

-**Carousel not working?**
-- Check that radio button IDs match label `for` attributes
-- Ensure the transform percentages are correct

-**Images not showing?**
-- Verify image paths are correct
-- Check if placeholder URLs work in your environment

-**Styles not applying?**
-- Check for typos in CSS selectors
-- Ensure CSS is inside `<style>` tags
-- Validate HTML structure

-**Hover effects not smooth?**
-- Check transition properties are applied to base element, not hover state
-- Verify transform-origin is set correctly

----

-## Teacher Notes

-- **Day 1:** Focus on structure and basic styling
-- **Day 2:** Build the grid and add basic interactivity
-- **Day 3:** Tackle the carousel (most challenging part)
-- **Day 4:** Polish and responsive design
-- **Day 5:** Customization and presentations

-**Key Learning Objectives:**
-- CSS Grid and Flexbox mastery
-- Advanced CSS selectors and pseudo-classes
-- Transform and transition properties
-- Responsive design principles
-- CSS-only interactive components